THE USE OF SPECTRA LASER NANOSECOND Q-SWITCHED IN TATTOO REMOVAL IN EDMONTON

 What Should I Expect During Spectra Laser Nanosecond Q-Switched Treatment?

-Your doctor will prepare you for the process, though it does not require the use of topical anesthetic.
-Your doctor will cover your eyes with protective eye shields.
+Your doctor (or injection-certified pharmacists) will prepare you for the process, though it does not require the use of a topical anesthetic.
+Your doctor (or injection-certified pharmacists) will cover your eyes with protective eye shields.
 Then the doctor tests the reaction of the skin to the laser beam.
 This will enable the healthcare professional to determine the right amount of energy that will be most effective.

 The doctor then positions the laser device on your skin and activates the light.
-Your doctor will direct the laser beam to the target areas, and the high-intensity light starts breaking down the ink particles.
+Your doctor (or injection-certified pharmacists) will direct the laser beam to the target areas, and the high-intensity light starts breaking down the ink particles.

 But this depends on how many times your tattoo was layered and how deep the pigment is.
 After the treatment, you can apply an ice pack to the target area to soothe the skin.